-Membership in the two organizations is open to anyone affiliated with the University: students (undergraduate and graduate, full-time and part-time), alumni, faculty and staff.
+Membership in the two organizations is open to anyone affiliated with the University: students (undergraduate and graduate, full-time and part-time).
 Community members and students at other local schools may also join– for example, past members have included students from Wentworth Institute of Technology, Massachusetts College of Pharmacy, and Emerson College.
 Only full-time NU undergraduates may vote or hold office.

 Do I need to be a music major?